Patient Forms

 What vitamin deficiency causes teeth grinding?

 Having a vitamin D or calcium deficiency can be linked with teeth grinding.
 Taking vitamin supplements may help lessen mild bruxism in most patients.
-Although it is not a cure, you should still visit a dentist for professional treatment.
+Although it is not a cure, you should visit a dentist for professional treatment.

 Is teeth grinding caused by stress?